How to Self-Drive The Road to Hana and the Best Stops

 There are so many good places to get food along the way, so it’s not worth bringing the picnic lunch.
 For example, there is the famous Aunty Sandy’s, which was out of this world banana bread that comes piping hot, or Coconut Glen’s Homemade Dairy-free ice cream, YUM.
 Glen lets you taste before you buy, and they are all so amazing!

-In the guide, starting early is key when self-driving The Road to Hana.
+For this Road to Hana guide, starting early is key when self-driving The Road to Hana.
 If you can, try to get to Paia Town by 7 AM.

 This is also where you should fill up your gas!
-It’s a long day with a lot to see so you won’t want to cut yourself short.
+It’s a long day with a lot to see, so you won’t want to cut yourself short.
 Check my packing list before you go!

 Twin Falls Mile Marker 2